Gatecoin/RESTful-API-Implementation/README.md

 API
 ===

-Implementation details for the gatecoin Http API
+Implementation details for the Gatecoin Http API

 ---